-Several changes have been introduced through recent Finance Acts: The Finance Act, 2021 reintroduced excise duty on betting and gaming at 7.5 percent of the amount wagered or staked; The Finance Act, 2022 exempted horse racing from excise duty; The Finance Act, 2023 amended several excise duty rates, including: a reduction from 20 percent to 15 percent for telephone and internet data services, and for money transfer fees charged by banks and financial service providers; an increase from 12 percent to 15 percent on money transfers conducted by mobile service and payment providers.
+Several changes have been introduced through recent finance acts: The Finance Act, 2021 reintroduced excise duty on betting and gaming at 7.5 per cent of the amount wagered or staked; The Finance Act, 2022 exempted horse racing from excise duty; The Finance Act, 2023 amended several excise duty rates, including: a reduction from 20 per cent to 15 per cent for telephone and internet data services, and for money transfer fees charged by banks and financial service providers; an increase from 12 per cent to 15 per cent on money transfers conducted by mobile service and payment providers.
 In addition, the annual inflation adjustment of excise duty rates, previously required under the Excise Duty Act, was removed, effective 1 July 2023.
-The Tax Law Amendment 2024 provided for taxation of alcoholic products (Beer, Cider, Perry, Mead, Opaque beer and mixtures of fermented beverages with non-alcoholic beverages and spirituous beverages of alcoholic strength not exceeding 6 %.) based on alcoholic content.
+The Tax Law Amendment 2024 provided for taxation of alcoholic products (Beer, Cider, Perry, Mead, Opaque beer and mixtures of fermented beverages with non-alcoholic beverages and spirituous beverages of alcoholic strength not exceeding 6 per cent.) based on alcoholic content.
 It also changed the rates for tobacco and nicotine.
 Excise duty on imported goods is calculated based on the customs value (adjusted for depreciation) plus import excise duty.
 However, due to the challenge of attributing import duty directly to households, it is excluded from this fiscal incidence analysis.

 Customs duty is levied on the importation and exportation of goods across international borders.
-As a member of the East African Community (EAC) and COMESA, Kenya aligns its customs policies with the EAC Customs Management Act (2004), the EAC Common External Tariff (CET), the EAC Rules of Origin and most recently the four band Common External The Tariff 2022Preferential rates are applied to goods imported from member countries of EAC and COMESA, provided they meet the rules of origin criteria.
+As a member of the East African Community (EAC) and Common Market for East and Southern Africa (COMESA), Kenya aligns its customs policies with the EAC Customs Management Act (2004), the EAC Common External Tariff (CET), the EAC Rules of Origin and most recently the four band Common External The Tariff 2022Preferential rates are applied to goods imported from member countries of EAC and COMESA, provided they meet the rules of origin criteria.
 Kenya also adheres to international trade rules and agreements under the World Trade Organization (WTO) and the World Customs Organization (WCO).
-Customs duties are charged on an ad valorem basis (a percentage of the import value) or at specific rates, depending on the product type: raw materials and capital goods typically attract 0% duty; intermediate goods are taxed at 10%, and finished goods attract the highest rate, usually 25%.
-Sensitive items may attract duties higher than 25% to shield local industries from foreign competition.
+Customs duties are charged on an ad valorem basis (a percentage of the import value) or at specific rates, depending on the product type: raw materials and capital goods typically attract 0 per cent duty; intermediate goods are taxed at 10 per cent, and finished goods attract the highest rate, usually 25 per cent.
+Sensitive items may attract duties higher than 25 per cent to shield local industries from foreign competition.
 Certain firms benefit from duty exemptions, particularly those operating in Export Processing Zones (EPZs), Special Economic Zones (SEZs), and under the Manufacturing Under Bond (MUB) program.
 These firms are generally exempt from customs duty, fees, and levies, except for a few specified commodities.
-In the fiscal year 2022/23, customs duty and related levies accounted for 1.7 percent of GDP (Table 2.1).
+In the fiscal year 2022/23, customs duty and related levies accounted for 1.7 per cent of GDP (Table 2.1).

-Structure of the Public Social Benefits System
+Structure of the public social benefits system

-Kenya implements a range of social spending programs, including direct transfers, indirect transfers, and non-social expenditures (Table 2.3).
-These programs play a critical role in reducing poverty and improving income equality.
-Direct social spending primarily comprises social protection programs, such as: Cash Transfer for Orphans and Vulnerable Children (CT-OVC); Older Persons Cash Transfer (OPCT); Persons with Severe Disabilities Cash Transfer (PWSD-CT); Hunger Safety Net Programme (HSNP), and Nutrition Improvement through Cash and Health Education (NICHE).
+Kenya implements a range of social spending programmes, including direct transfers, indirect transfers, and non-social expenditures (Table 2.3).
+These programmes play a critical role in reducing poverty and improving income equality.
+Direct social spending primarily comprises social protection programmes, such as: CT-OVC; OPCT; PWSD-CT; HSNP, and NICHE.
 Indirect transfers are provided in-kind, mainly through government spending on education and health.
-These in-kind transfers represent the largest share of social spending, accounting for 32.3 percent of total government expenditure and 7.5 percent of GDP in FY2022/23 (Table 2.3).
-Within this category, education dominates, constituting 4.6 percent of GDP, while cash transfer programs account for 1.0 percent of total government expenditure (0.2 percent of GDP).
+These in-kind transfers represent the largest share of social spending, accounting for 32.3 per cent of total government expenditure and 7.5 per cent of GDP in FY2022/23 (Table 2.3).
+Within this category, education dominates, constituting 4.6 per cent of GDP, while cash transfer programmes account for 1 per cent of total government expenditure (0.2 per cent of GDP).